RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 .. edit-link::

+In Rasa Open Source, incoming messages are processed by a sequence of components.
+These components are executed one after another in a so-called processing ``pipeline`` defined in your ``config.yml``.
 Choosing an NLU pipeline allows you to customize your model and finetune it on your dataset.
+There are components for entity extraction, for intent classification, response selection, pre-processing, and others.
+If you want to add your own component, for example to run a spell-check or to do sentiment analysis, check out :ref:`custom-nlu-components`.

 .. contents::
    :local: